makingmachine-commits/ThermoScout/README.md

 ThermoScout is a research-support prototype for literature triage and engineering-question generation.
 Its outputs are not autonomous design decisions or scholarly citations; extracted information and references require human review.

+## Demo Corpus Notice

+`data/papers.csv` contains a mixed demonstration corpus for testing the ThermoScout workflow.
+Records labeled `Synthetic demo record` use placeholder metadata and must not be treated as citable scholarly references.